siriuz42/siriuz42.github.io/background.md

 Visiting and Internships
 =========
 05/2016 - 08/2016
-Software Developer Intern at A9.com, Palo Alto, CA.
+Software Developer Intern at A9.com, Palo Alto, CA
-Relevance feature team under Product Search.
+Worked in Relevance Feature team under Product Search

 08/2013 - 06/2014